 Protecting sensitive information has become a pressing issue for businesses, especially in light of GDPR and developing cybersecurity threats.
 Understanding how Azure Information Protection (AIP) can help is a great step forward – and it all starts with asking the right questions.

-Earlier this month, Bupa was unveiled as one of the first major organisations to be penalised for failing to protect user data under GDPR.
-The breach – which came about when a disgruntled employee emailed 547,000 records to himself – will cost the healthcare giant £175,000, and worst of all, it was completely preventable.
+In 2018, Bupa was unveiled as one of the first major organisations to be penalised for failing to protect user data under GDPR.
+The breach – which came about when a disgruntled employee emailed 547,000 records to himself – cost the healthcare giant £175,000, and worst of all, it was completely preventable.

-Each day, an estimated 269 billion emails are sent and received globally, many of which contain sensitive information.
+Each day, an estimated over 300 billion emails are sent and received globally, many of which contain sensitive information.
 Meanwhile, employees are transferring sensitive documents to their personal devices, and others are penning classified files on unsecured networks.

 With employees putting data at risk – either by accident, poor choice or necessity– it’s no wonder that business owners are frantically searching for ways to protect information.
 That’s where Azure Information Protection (AIP) comes in, controlling such behaviour and creating rules to protect your documents.
 Sounds great, doesn’t it?